 Click the "Generate commission" button for the invoices you wish.

 The page will refresh and show you the newly created commission.

 Note: If you are also implementing a double-sided incentive, manually add the coupon code in the customer's Stripe record.

-We hope you found this article helpful — as always, please reach out to use by chat or email@example.com if you have any questions or suggestions!
+We hope you found this article helpful — as always, please feel free to reach out to us by chat or via firstname.lastname@example.org if you have any questions or suggestions!